quietui/quiet/docs/docs/components/dialog.md

 ```

 :::info
-The `actions` slot is only available when the header is enabled using the `with-header` attribute.
+The `actions` slot is only available when the header is enabled.
 :::

 ### Changing the placement